 - Ultimately, students must be accepted by the program, school, and Graduate Admissions before they will receive a final admission decision.
 Students are asked to accept their admission decision if they plan to attend KU.

-- Funding decisions are communicated after admission, generally in late May (timing depends on the fiscal year budget timelines)
+- Funding decisions are communicated after admission, generally between April-May (timing depends on the fiscal year budget timelines)

 How long does it take to complete the program?